Prepare for your court date

-You should start to prepare at least a few weeks before your court date.
+You should start to prepare as soon as you learn about your court date.

 How to prepare